enableiot/iotkit-agent/README.md

 Once you get the Device Id, use them to register the device id in your dashboard.

-After the device registration, copy the activation code in the Accounts UI (in "Accounts" menu) and execute the activation command:
+After the device registration, copy the activation code in _My Account_ UI, tab _Details_ (in _Account_ menu) and execute the activation command:

     ./iotkit-admin.js activate <activation_code>